bikalims/bika.documentation/docs/BikaSenaiteServerIntroduction.md

 	# Go to the correct folder
 	/home/zope/instances/staging/zeocluster

-	# Copy the new `buildout.cfg` in this folder
+	# Copy the new `buildout.cfg` into this folder

 	# Stop you instance
-	./bin/zeoserver stop
-	./bin/client1 stop
-	./bin/client2 stop
+	sudo supervisorctl stop

 	# Delete the entire code base
 	rm -rf src/*